 Note that once you’ve committed to a property, you can’t back out so please seek legal advice before signing any contracts or paying your deposit.

-An extended period has been negotiated for you to sign and return the Contract of Sale, factoring in the time needed to courier the documents overseas.
 Be sure to take note of the stipulated timeframe that is clearly stated in the Contract of Sale (usually 10-21 days).
 In the event the completed Contract of Sale is not received within the specified time frame, the property will be released onto the market.

 Sign and Return the Contract

 Ensure that each page of the contract is signed as required by your legal representative or agent.
 You will want to take note of the tracking number provided by your courier so that you can track the document while it is in transit.

 Your Contract of Sale should state the payment details of the 10% deposit.
 The deposit will usually be required to be transferred through your local bank or international wire transfer.